Live-in or 24-Hour Care Allowing Elderly Adults to “Age in Place” in Their Homes

-While live-in and 24-hour care may seem redundant, terms of care are different for each.
+While live-in and 24-hour caregivers may seem redundant, terms of elderly care are different for each.
 Understanding the difference will help determine the best choice for a senior’s specific circumstance.

 Live-in caregivers stay in the home day and night to perform duties outlined on the care plan.
 One caregiver could work during the week and another on the weekends.
 Live-in caregivers are provided an 8-hour break and sleeping bed to rest.

 - Pros: With just two scheduled caregivers, you and your loved one may form a stronger bond.
 In addition, the caregivers become more familiar with your senior to understand favorite routines and how to address special needs and moods.
 Familiarity is especially beneficial to the elderly diagnosed with dementia.

 - Cons: As the client does not receive direct supervision during the caregiver break, live-in care may not be sufficient for individuals who require care at all times of the day and night to ensure their safety and well-being.

 24-HOUR HOME CARE